-Raising A Reader is a national organization with a mission to engage caregivers in a routine of book-sharing with their children starting at birth to foster healthy brain development, healthy relationships, a love of reading, and the literacy skills critical for school success.
+Raising a Reader is a national organization with a mission to engage caregivers in a routine of book-sharing with very young children starting at birth.
+Book-sharing fosters brain development, relationships, a love of reading, and literacy skills that are critical for school success.

 Reading Ready Pittsburgh connects with interested local childcare programs.

-Red Book Bags with award-winning books are rotated weekly into children’s homes (exposing children on average to over 100 books per rotation cycle).
+Red book bags are rotated weekly into children’s homes exposing children to over 100 award-winning books per rotation cycle.

-Families are connected with their local public library where children receive a blue library book bag at the end of the program.
-Children can continue the practice of borrowing books and build a lifelong habit of reading.
+Families are connected with their local public library and children receive a blue library book bag at the end of the program so children can continue the practice of borrowing books, building a lifelong habit of reading.